 - Is the content easy to skim and scan: with subheaders and/or bullet points?
 (Kinda like this post).

 - Is each sentence crystal clear?
 Don’t use a thesaurus to find fancier words.
 Use one to find shorter, clearer, more direct words.

-Time and time again, conversational copy has proven to get optimal results.
-The reason is simple: people buy from people.
+Time and time again, conversational copy has been proven to get optimal results.
+The reason is simple: People buy from people.